Darxo/Hardened/README.md

 	- Only after some days you will encounter brothers with the changed perk trees
 	- Perk Groups may not be identified correctly on old brothers after adding or removing this mod.
 This is just visual
 - New perks introduced by this mod are refunded and removed from your perk tree, when you remove Hardened mod and re-learned when you add Hardened back in (if you have the available perk points)

-## Incompatible with
-- [**Cook and Blacksmith Fix**](https://www.nexusmods.com/battlebrothers/mods/668): Hardened ships its own fix for the hitpoint recovery float issue and the rest is fixed in vanilla 1.5.1.4+

 # License